Copycat Orange Julius

 How to Make an Orange Julius

-• Step One: Add the ingredients into a blender and blend for a few minutes.
+- Step One: Add the ingredients into a blender and blend for a few minutes.

-• Step Two: Then add in your ice cubes one at a time and blend again.
+- Step Two: Then add in your ice cubes one at a time and blend again.

-What To Serve with Homemade Orange Julius
+What To Serve with It

 Recipe Tips and Tricks

-• If you don’t have orange juice concentrate, try freezing fresh orange juice into cubes so it gives it a nice icy consistency to blend into your drink while still giving you the perfect orange flavor.
+- If you don’t have orange juice concentrate, try freezing fresh orange juice into cubes to give it a nice icy consistency to blend into your drink while still giving you the perfect orange flavor.

-• Start using your blender at a low speed and work your way up in speed so it blends all your ingredients efficiently and appropriately.
+- Start using your blender at a low speed and work your way up in speed so it blends all your ingredients efficiently and appropriately.

-• Chill the glass or mug in which you’re serving the drink before you make it.
+- Chill the glass or mug in which you’re serving the drink before you make it.
 A chilled glass will help your Orange Julius last longer and keep the most optimal texture for as long as possible.

-• Choose the right sweetener for your taste.
+- Choose the right sweetener for your taste.
 Powdered sugar and granulated sugar are popular choices, but you can also try coconut sugar or other white sugar substitutes if desired.

-• Don’t hesitate to experiment with different types and amounts of ice.
+- Don’t hesitate to experiment with different types and amounts of ice.
 More ice cubes will produce a thicker drink, while less ice will yield a thinner consistency.
 You can also try using crushed ice for a smoother blend.

 Variations and Substitutions

-• You can use fresh orange juice if you want, and freshly squeezed OJ from fresh oranges would be amazing too.
+- You can use fresh orange juice if you want, and freshly squeezed OJ from fresh oranges would be amazing, too.

-• Whole milk gives this a super creamy flavor, but you can use 1% or 2% milk if needed.
+- Whole milk gives this a super creamy flavor, but you can use 1% or 2% milk if needed.
 It will just be slightly less creamy.

 Storage Instructions